lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 ```

-Query variable `test` for host1 and results of said query:
+Now run a simple query on the variable `test` for host1 and observe the results of the query:

 ```
 # ansible-inventory -i hosts.ex1.ini --list host1